bbgit/bbgit.github.io/README.md

-### Conditions as of September 10, 2025 at 3:08:13 PM CDT
+### Conditions as of September 10, 2025 at 3:13:33 PM CDT

 Temperature: 79.90 &deg;F

 Feels like: 79.90 &deg;F

-Humidity: 61%
+Humidity: 63%

-Wind Direction: WNW
+Wind Direction: NW

 Windspeed: 0.0 mph